John R. Connolly: General election

-Contrary his own reticence to discuss his legal career, his detractors made an issue of his legal career.
+In contrast to Connolly's own reticence to discuss his legal career, his detractors made an issue of his legal career.
 Connolly was assailed by Walsh for his lack of disclosure of the clients that he had represented as a lawyer.
 Connolly stood by his refusal to disclose a list of his clients (citing attorney-client privilege), but insisted that did not "have anything to hide."
 Issue was also raised of the representation of landlords in eviction cases by Schofield, Campbell & Connolly.
 While Connolly acknowledged that the firm had indeed represented landlords, he denied that he had been himself involved in representation for eviction cases.
 Additionally, a labor organization that had endorsed Walsh's candidacy distributed fliers deriding Connolly as "a corporate lawyer", and which noted that one of the firms Connolly had previously worked for had boasted of work in defending employers against claims of discrimination.
 Connolly denied having been involved in such cases.

-During his general election campaign, Connolly picked-up many prominent endorsements.
+During Connolly's general election campaign, Connolly picked-up many prominent endorsements.
 He received the endorsements of nearly all North End elected officials (receiving endorsements from City Councilor Sal LaMattina and State Representatives Aaron M. Michlewitz, and Sal DiDomenico), with exception of State Senator Anthony Petruccelli (who endorsed Walsh).
 Ahead of the general election, the Boston Herald reiterated its endorsement of Connolly.

 Connolly unsuccessfully courted the endorsement of third-place contender Charlotte Golar Richie, whose endorsement was regarded to hold potential sway with racial minority and female voters.
 However, Walsh instead managed to secure her endorsement.
 Connolly sought to counteract this and other high-profile endorsements that Walsh received by leaders hailing from the city's communities of color by himself touting endorsements from lower-profile figures hailing from the same communities, including local African American clergy.
 During the general election, both campaigns furiously sought to secure endorsements from within the city's communities of color, particularly its Black and Latino communities.